josbeir/cakephp-docs-md/docs/5/en/orm/entities.md

 `class` Cake\\ORM\\**Entity**

-While [/orm/table-objects](orm/table-objects.md) represent and provide access to a collection of objects, entities represent individual rows or domain objects in your application.
+While [Table Objects](../orm/table-objects.md) represent and provide access to a collection of objects, entities represent individual rows or domain objects in your application.
 Entities contain methods to manipulate and access the data they contain.
 Fields can also be accessed as properties on the object.